Witch trials in Maryland: Mary Lee

 A woodcarving depicting the Charity of London circa 1606.

 The earliest surviving documentation of witchcraft in the colony of Maryland dates back to the June 23, 1654 depositions of Captain John Bosworth, captain of the 'Charity of London', Henry Corbyn, a young merchant from London, and Francis Darby, a gentleman who was a passenger on the ship.
 In front of William Stone they detailed the ship's departure from Europe for St. Mary's City, Maryland, and described Mary Lee's conviction of witchcraft and execution.
 While at sea, a rumor spread amongst the sailors that passenger Mary Lee was a witch.
 Captain Bosworth initially refused to try Mary Lee, but eventually relented.
 Bosworth expressed interest in dropping her off in Bermuda, but cross winds prevented it.
 Mary Lee was captured by sailors, her body was searched for the Witch's mark, when they were satisfied they found the mark Captain Bosworth was called to examine it.
 According to testimonies Mary Lee confessed she was a witch.
 Captain Bosworth was unwilling to sentence her to death, and retired to his cabin.
-Francis Darby, who helped search Mary Lee's body, recalled how she was hung to death by the sailors.
+Francis Darby, who helped search Mary Lee's body, recalled how she was hanged by the sailors.

 The Charity of London, would go on to be seized by the British in 1681.